Microplastics analysis for municipal & industrial wastewater, water monitoring and special environments and applications

 Fluorescence images are taken, which are automatically evaluated to determine the number of microplastic particles in the sample.

-The special feature for fast, reliable, and cost-effective microplastic detection, lies in the fluorescence markers developed and patented by Wasser 3.0, which have been tried and tested in numerous research projects on various types of water, including extensive analyses of the receiving water (outlet shaft) of municipal wastewater treatment plants.
+The special feature for fast, reliable, and cost-effective microplastic detection, lies in the fluorescence markers developed and patented by Wasser 3.0, which have been tried and tested in numerous research and transfer projects on various types of water, including extensive analyses of the receiving water (outlet shaft) of municipal wastewater treatment plants or water monitoring.

 Mobility and flexibility: sampling with Wasser 3.0’s Particle Sampling Unit (PSU)